Metropolitan Tower (Chicago)

 The Metropolitan Tower is a skyscraper located at 310 S. Michigan Avenue in Chicago's Historic Michigan Boulevard District in the Loop community area in Cook County, Illinois, United States.
 Developed by Metropolitan Properties of Chicago, it has been renovated as a condominium complex with 242 units.
 Residences range in size from 1200 sqft to 4000 sqft.
 Penthouses feature 360 degree city views and private elevators.
 Prices run from $300,000 for a 762 sqft one-bedroom unit to $1.365 million for a 1932 sqft three-bedroom.
 The Metropolitan Tower was also for a time home to a branch of Chase Bank.
-The space now houses a branch of CVS.
+The space was also previously occupied by a CVS which has since closed.

 History

 Designed by Graham, Anderson, Probst & White, the Metropolitan Tower was named the Straus Building when completed in 1924.
 Though it was the first building in Chicago with 30 or more floors, it was never officially designated Chicago's tallest building since the Chicago Temple Building, also completed in 1924, is taller by 92 ft but has seven fewer floors.
 The Straus Building and the Chicago Temple Building were the first to take advantage of the 1923 zoning ordinance; before then, no building in Chicago could be taller than 260 ft.

 The Metropolitan Tower was at one time called the Continental National Insurance Company Building (later Continental Center I).
 From 1980 to 2004 it was called the Britannica Building when that company was its tenant.